mertgerdan/mertgerdan.github.io/README.md

-**Education**

-University of Michigan, EECS

-B.S.E in Computer Science at the College of Engineering

-Fall 2020 - Present

 **Hey there, I have compiled a list of my projects:**

 - Currently working on a "six degrees of Kevin Bacon" adaptation for Instagram accounts.